|Margaret Lewis's biography of Edith Pargeter/Ellis Peters|

 Monday, October 11, 2021

 Volume 39, no. 2 (2021) of Clues: A Journal of Detection has been published.
 The issue abstracts follow below; contact McFarland to order a print copy.
-I will update this post once the ebook versions are available.

 Introduction: So Many Books, So Little Time